Meet the Writer

 My Story

-When I am asked, “Which of my characters in The Bow are based on me,” my response is, “All of them!”
-From the charming bad-boy ways of Orlando to the super smarts of Tyler, and the gullibility of Brandon, their thoughts and feelings were products of my own at some point or another in my life.
+When I am asked, “Which of my characters in The Bow are based on me? ” My response is, “All of them!”
+From Orlando’s charming bad-boy ways to Tyler’s super smarts and Brandon’s gullibility, their thoughts and feelings were products of my own at some point in my life.

 Brandon, the Libra, represents my emotional self, my true consciousness.
-While a young adult, I was a hopeless romantic that wanted and still wants to believe the very best in people. e also represents my undying desire to want to please my family by being someone they could accept until I eventually learned they did anyway.
+As a young adult, I was a hopeless romantic who wanted and still wants to believe the very best in people.
+I also represent my undying desire to please my family by being someone they could accept until I eventually learned they did anyway.

 He is misunderstood because of his traumas, but he does a horrible job of getting people to empathize with his bullshit.
-Even he doesn’t understand his traumas fully.
+He doesn’t even understand his traumas fully.
 He represents the side of me I suppress the most because I had to learn how to display him in a way others can accept.
-In fact, he is the character most of my readers communicate they do not like.
+He is the character most of my readers communicate they do not like.
 To get this reaction means that I have done my job as a writer.

-I was never thrown away by my parents, but my childhood as a gay boy was hard on me.
+My parents never threw me away, but my childhood as a gay boy was hard on me.
 The story Brandon shares of his experience in elementary was an exact depiction of my own experience of being bullied in the 4th grade, a very dark period of my childhood.
 Entering adulthood did not fare any better as I spent the majority of my 20s in search of a phantom from whom I was running, myself.
-In The Bow II, Brandon is having a hard time adjusting to adulthood because he is not sure what he is supposed to do with his life, so in exchange, he throws himself into his relationship, only to discover he does not get back the same level of intensity, and then, he is left to deal with his own emptiness and then makes dangerous decisions with his life.
+In The Bow II, Brandon has difficulty adjusting to adulthood because he is unsure of what to do with his life.
+In exchange, he throws himself into his relationship, only to discover he does not get back the same intensity.
+Then, he is left to deal with his emptiness and then makes dangerous decisions with his life.
 That is all me, but I have creatively crafted the fiction to exaggerate most of it.
 This is the strength of a good writer.
-I hope my craft resonates my audience in a way that helps them believe that they can overcome anything.
+I hope my craft resonates with my audience in a way that helps them believe they can overcome anything.
 Just Be!

 My Story

-When I am asked, “Which of my characters in The Bow are based on me.” my response is, “All of them!”
-From the charming bad-boy ways of Orlando to the super smarts of Tyler, and the gullibility of Brandon, their thoughts and feelings were products of my own at some point or another in my life.
+When I am asked, “Which of my characters in The Bow are based on me? ” My response is, “All of them!”
+From Orlando’s charming bad-boy ways to Tyler’s super smarts and Brandon’s gullibility, their thoughts and feelings were products of my own at some point in my life.

 Brandon, the Libra, represents my emotional self, my true consciousness.
-While a young adult, I was a hopeless romantic that wanted and still do wants to believe the very best in people.
-He also represents my undying desire to want to please my family by being someone they could accept until I eventually learned they did anyway.
+As a young adult, I was a hopeless romantic who wanted and still wants to believe the very best in people.
+I also represent my undying desire to please my family by being someone they could accept until I eventually learned they did anyway.

 He is misunderstood because of his traumas, but he does a horrible job of getting people to empathize with his bullshit.
+He doesn’t even understand his traumas fully.
 He represents the side of me I suppress the most because I had to learn how to display him in a way others can accept.
-In fact, he is the character most of my readers communicate they do not like.
+He is the character most of my readers communicate they do not like.
 To get this reaction means that I have done my job as a writer.

-I was never thrown away by my parents, but my childhood as a gay boy was hard on me.
+My parents never threw me away, but my childhood as a gay boy was hard on me.
 The story Brandon shares of his experience in elementary was an exact depiction of my own experience of being bullied in the 4th grade, a very dark period of my childhood.
 Entering adulthood did not fare any better as I spent the majority of my 20s in search of a phantom from whom I was running, myself.
-In The Bow II, Brandon is having a hard time adjusting to adulthood because he is not sure what he is supposed to do with his life, so in exchange, he throws himself into his relationship, only to discover he does not get back the same level of intensity, and then, he is left to deal with his own emptiness and then makes dangerous decisions with his life.
+In The Bow II, Brandon has difficulty adjusting to adulthood because he is unsure of what to do with his life.
+In exchange, he throws himself into his relationship, only to discover he does not get back the same intensity.
+Then, he is left to deal with his emptiness and then makes dangerous decisions with his life.
 That is all me, but I have creatively crafted the fiction to exaggerate most of it.
 This is the strength of a good writer.
-I hope my craft resonates with you, my audience, in a way that helps you believe that you can overcome anything.
+I hope my craft resonates with my audience in a way that helps them believe they can overcome anything.
 Just Be!

 Anticipate